wasp-lang/wasp/web/docs/auth/email.md

 ## Password reset flow

 Users can request a password and then they'll receive an e-mail with a link to reset their password.

+Some of the behavior you get out of the box:
+1. Rate limiting

+  We are limiting the rate of sign-up requests to **1 request per minute** per email address.
+This is done to prevent spamming.
+2. Preventing user email leaks

+  If somebody requests a password reset with an unknown email address, we'll give back the same response as if the user requested a password reset successfully.
+This is done to prevent leaking information.

 Our setup in `main.wasp` looks like this: